The 3 Types of Countryside Travel in Japan (And Which One Fits You)

 Takehara, Hiroshima Prefecture

-• First-time Japan travelers
+• First-time visitors navigating Japan

-Best Level 1 Rural Day Trips in Japan
+My Suggested Level 1 Rural Day Trips in Japan

 Tomonoura, Hiroshima

-A port town along the Seto Inland Sea, Tomonoura is all narrow lanes, Edo-period merchant homes (keep your eyes peeled for walls sheeted with wooden boards from fishing boats), and a harbor that inspired the scenery from Ghibli’s Ponyo.
+As a port town along the Seto Inland Sea, Tomonoura is all narrow lanes, Edo-period merchant homes (keep your eyes peeled for walls sheeted with wooden boards from fishing boats), and a harbor that inspired the scenery from Ghibli’s Ponyo.

 Onomichi, Hiroshima